Navigate the myriad legal, ethical and regulatory issues that intersect with data use, privacy protection and compliance.

 Curriculum

 This course explores a range of contexts in which the courts and other branches of government have attempted to give definition to a legal right to privacy.
-The right to privacy is puzzling.
+The right to privacy is puzzling and evolving area with technology advancements.
 Courts and policymakers grapple with the rules that ought to govern the collection and use of personal information.
-Since nearly every private industry and public agency has a stake in the matter, the stakes are high, and the need for privacy experts is great.

 The world of health information technology is rapidly changing with the adoption of electronic health records and the advancement of health information technology.
 The right information in the right hands at the right time is critical to effective patient care.
 This course provides an overview of the laws and regulations governing the use and disclosure of patient health information with a focus on patient rights in age of big data, data-sharing, and information blocking.